-▲ HIS 102 Western Civilization II
+▲ HIS 102 Introduction to Western Civilization II

 This course continues the exploration of Western Civilization from the early modern period to the present.
 It discusses such topics as absolutism, constitutionalism, modern science, revolution, industrialization, colonialism, the World Wars, totalitarianism, the Cold War, and the forming of a new global civilization.
 Political, economic, social, religious, and cultural factors are considered.
-This course is offered online.
 Prerequisite: ENG 089, ENG 098.
 3 lecture hours per week.
 3 credit hours.